makrai/notes/pustejovsky91-synt-event-struct.md

     * Belletti & Rizzi (1985), Pesetsky (1987), & Grimshaw (1986)
   * there are two types of psych predicates
     * both with an argument structure of (experiencer, theme)
-    1. experiencer expressed as the subject (e.g. fear) and the second
+    1. experiencer expressed as the subject (eg fear) and the second
-    2. theme expressed as the subject (e.g. frighten)
+    2. theme expressed as the subject (eg frighten)
       * footnote There are of course two readings for ‘‘frighten’’ type verbs:
         1. purely causative (x occasions fear in y), and
         2. the other which is being considered here